-1. An ultrasonic imaging system for use with an ultrasonic transducer array, the ultrasonic transducer array including transducer elements arranged in a two-dimensional array defining a transducer plane and configured to insonify a tissue region with ultrasonic energy, the system comprising a processor circuit coupled to a memory circuit, the memory circuit comprising instructions that, when performed by the processor circuit, cause the processor circuit to:

-obtain, from the ultrasonic transducer array, information indicative of the reflected ultrasonic energy; and construct a representation of an imaging plane, within the tissue region, including using the obtained information indicative of the reflected ultrasonic energy including: separately determining, for respective focusing locations in an imaging plane including a specified focusing location, respective first sums of samples of reflected ultrasonic energy obtained via respective first lines of transducers in the ultrasonic transducer array, the samples obtained via respective first lines of transducers corresponding to respective orthogonal projections of the respective focusing locations in the imaging plane onto the respective first lines in the transducer plane; and separately determining, for the specified focusing location in the imaging plane, a second sum of at least some of the respective first sums of samples of reflected ultrasonic energy, the second sum corresponding to a second line of transducers in the ultrasonic transducer array, the second line of transducers aligned along an axis different from an axis of the respective first lines in the transducer plane and corresponding to the orthogonal projection of the specified focusing location in the imaging plane onto the transducer plane.

-2. The ultrasound imaging system of claim 1, wherein the instructions comprise instructions to apply a phase rotation or a time delay to at least some of the samples including determining a phase rotation or a time delay determined from an approximation of a geometric acoustic propagation time delay from respective focusing locations to respective transducer locations.
+1. An ultrasonic imaging system for use with an ultrasonic transducer array, the ultrasonic transducer array including transducer elements arranged in a two-dimensional array defining a transducer plane and configured to insonify a tissue region with ultrasonic energy, the system comprising a processor circuit configured to: - obtain, from the ultrasonic transducer array, information indicative of the reflected ultrasonic energy, including obtaining complex samples of the reflected ultrasonic energy; and - construct a representation of an imaging plane, within the tissue region, including using the obtained information indicative of the reflected ultrasonic energy including: separately determining, for respective focusing locations in an imaging plane including a specified focusing location, respective first sums of complex samples of reflected ultrasonic energy obtained via respective first lines of transducers in the ultrasonic transducer array, the complex samples obtained via respective first lines of transducers corresponding to respective orthogonal projections of the respective focusing locations in the imaging plane onto the respective first lines in the transducer plane; and - separately determining, for the specified focusing location in the imaging plane, a second sum of at least some of the respective first sums of complex samples of reflected ultrasonic energy, the second sum corresponding to a second line of transducers in the ultrasonic transducer array, the second line of transducers aligned along an axis different from an axis of the respective first lines in the transducer plane and corresponding to the orthogonal projection of the specified focusing location in the imaging plane onto the transducer plane; - wherein the separately determining the first or second sums of complex samples includes phase-rotating at least some of the complex samples.
+2. The ultrasound imaging system of claim 1, wherein the processor circuit is configured to obtain complex samples of the reflected ultrasonic energy using Direct-Sampled In-phase and Quadrature (DSIQ) sampling.
+3. The ultrasound imaging system of claim 1, comprising: - the ultrasonic transducer array; and - a display configured to display an image of the representation of the plane within the tissue region constructed by the processor circuit; wherein the ultrasonic transducer array, processor circuit, and display comprise a hand-held assembly configured to operate without requiring power obtained contemporaneously from an Alternating Current (AC) mains supply.
+4. The ultrasound imaging system of claim 1, wherein the phase-rotating at least some of the samples includes determining a respective phase-rotation factors using a truncated Taylor series expansion corresponding to an approximation of a geometric acoustic propagation time delay from respective focusing locations to respective transducer locations; and - wherein the truncated Taylor series expansion is separated into a first set of respective phase rotations corresponding to respective complex samples obtained via respective transducers comprising the respective first lines including an orthogonal projection of the respective focusing locations, and a second set of respective phase rotations corresponding to respective complex samples obtained via respective transducer comprising the second line corresponding to an orthogonal projection of the specified focusing location onto the transducer array.

-3. The ultrasound imaging system of claim 1, wherein the instructions comprise instructions to construct a C-mode representation by, for each focusing location in a C-mode imaging plane:
+5. The ultrasound imaging system of claim 1, wherein the processor circuit is configured to construct a C-mode representation by, for each focusing location in a C-mode imaging plane:

-separately determining respective first sums of samples of reflected ultrasonic energy obtained via respective first lines of transducers; and separately determining respective second sums of the at least some of the respective first sums corresponding to respective second lines of transducers in the ultrasonic array corresponding to the orthogonal projection of a respective focusing location in the C-mode imaging plane onto the transducer array.
+separately determining respective first sums of complex samples of reflected ultrasonic energy obtained via 10 respective first lines of transducers; and separately determining respective second sums of the at least some of the respective first sums corresponding to 15 respective second lines of transducers in the ultrasonic array corresponding to the orthogonal projection of a respective focusing location in the C-mode imaging plane onto the transducer array.